Skip to content

 The market is complete if every contingent claim is attainable:

-When the market is incomplete (\(\operatorname{rank}(\mathbf{D}) < K\)), some contingent claims cannot be replicated by any portfolio of the traded assets.
-This has deep consequences for pricing, which are explored in the Arrow-Debreu Securities and State Prices section and the Complete Markets and Uniqueness section.
+When the market is incomplete (\(\operatorname{rank}(\mathbf{X}) < S\)), some contingent claims cannot be replicated by any portfolio of the traded assets.
+The pricing consequences are developed in § State prices and the chapter on Complete Markets and Uniqueness.

 State Bond repayment Stock proceeds Net payoff